lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 It is better to read OpenCore configuration.pdf file for detailed explanations.
 It may be the best documented piece of project across hackintoshing community.

 Another good source is dortania guide.
 It can be considered as a simple version of OpenCore configuration.
-At the same time it provides some tweaks which you can’t find on configuration.pdf file so definitely it is a good place to check out.
+At the same time it provides some tweaks which you can’t find on configuration.pdf file so it is a good place to check out. <b> To make a bootable usb stick please follow [Dortania creating the Usb instructions](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) </b>

 I highly recommend you to read this page before using this efi folder.